 Müller, a German dairy company, opened a 17 million GBP butter-making factory in Market Drayton in 2013.
 The dairy facility is the biggest of its kind in the UK, processing around 90,000 tonnes of cream about 45,000 tonnes of butter a year.

 Pork and pork products

-The UK has a low self-sufficiency index for pork and pork products, indicating both consumer demand and opportunity for companies to set up to meet this demand within the UK.
+The UK has a low self-sufficiency index for pork and pork products, indicating both consumer demand and opportunity.

 The UK imports almost 4 times as much pork and processed pork products as it exports, and will produce only 55.8% of the meat it needs to satisfy consumption.